 How To Add Charts And Graphs To WordPress

-- Your web visitors can engage with
+- Your site visitors can interact with

-- Resizes dynamically for mobile screens
+- Will resize dynamically for mobile devices

 Use WordPress Chart & Graph Plugins